HugoGresse/pts-to-asc/README.md

 6. Process is finished when "Read completed" and "Write finished" is displayed
 7. New file name is `output.asc`

-Example of the commande: `node index.js -f points.pts`
+Example of the command: `node index.js -f points.pts`